 Your website contact page.
 The ultimate call to action.
 Even the page name is an instruction; ‘Contact Us’, we demand.

-tempt desirable ideal clients to get in touch?
-And how can we stop spammers
+But what should be included on this often-forgotten page, to tempt desirable ideal clients to get in touch?
+And how can we stop spammers from filling up our inbox?

-In this article I’m going to show you the do’s and don’ts of
+In this article I’m going to show you the do’s and don’ts of the best contact pages on the internet.

 Your Website Contact Page – DO